Cactus owners are always eager to see their plants grow, but how long does it take for cacti to grow?

 When you start cactus indoors, the environment is typically more regulated than when grown outdoors so that the seeds may germinate faster – anywhere from three weeks to several months.

-Cactus seeds may take up to a year to germinate when grown outdoors due to the changing temperatures and moisture levels.
+Cactus seeds may take up to a year to germinate as seedlings when grown outdoors due to the changing temperatures and moisture levels.

 Growing cactus from seed is a fun and rewarding experience, but it does take some patience.

-Once the seeds have germinated, it will likely take around two to five years for the cactus to reach maturity, depending on the species.
+Once the seedlings have germinated, it will likely take around two to five years for the cactus to reach maturity, depending on the species.

-So if you’re looking for an easy (and slow) gardening project, growing cactus from seed is a great option!
+So if you’re looking for an easy (and slow) gardening project, growing cactus from seed and watching them develop into thriving cactus seedlings is a great option!
 And you’ll be rewarded with beautiful, succulent plants in the end.

 Most cacti grow in four to six weeks, but some can take months.